 When she was just 13, different men came to meet with her father to marry her.
-Fortunately, of the 13 different men, her father gave his consent to the family of Mr. Shankar Lal.
+Fortunately, of the 13 different men, her father gave his consent to the family of Mr Shankar Lal.
 When Asha and Shankar got married, he was just a 19-year-old young medical student.
 He later applied for a course in the Royal College Surgeons UK, and his family had to move to the UK in 1978.

 At that time, the family already had 3 children.
 Asha was 25 when she moved to the UK.
-She had always wanted to further her studies but she had no formal education and had only little understanding of the English language and British culture.
-She started tutoring herself in English language by watching television, and paying full attention to every word articulated on the screen.
+She had always wanted to further her studies but she had no formal education and had only a little understanding of the English language and British culture.
+She started tutoring herself in the English language by watching television and paying full attention to every word articulated on the screen.
 She would watch cartoons and children programmes and she valued every opportunity she found to communicate in English, and before long, she began to improve.